nus-cs2103-AY2223S1/ip/README.md

    1. If there are any further prompts, accept the defaults.
 3. Configure the project to use **JDK 11** (not other versions) as explained in [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).<br>
    In the same dialog, set the **Project language level** field to the `SDK default` option.
-4. Download and set up gradle if you dont have.
-5. After that, locate the `src/main/java/Launcher.java` file, right-click it, and choose `Run Duke.Launcher()` (if the code editor is showing compile errors, try restarting the IDE).
+4. After that, locate the `src/main/java/Launcher.java` file, right-click it, and choose `Run Duke.Launcher()` (if the code editor is showing compile errors, try restarting the IDE).
 If the setup is correct, you should see something like the below as the output:

  ![Screenshot (405)](https://user-images.githubusercontent.com/92239144/191008278-f7ca31ab-c6e8-4215-828c-2e855c8bdacd.png)